temporalio/documentation/docs/typescript/hello-world.md

 [API reference](https://nodejs.temporal.io/api/namespaces/workflow)

-In the Node.js SDK, each Workflow execution is run in a separate V8 isolate context in order to provide a [deterministic runtime](/docs/node/determinism).
+In the TypeScript SDK, each Workflow execution is run in a separate V8 isolate context in order to provide a [deterministic runtime](/docs/typescript/determinism).

 A Workflow is defined as an async function, in its body you may set listeners for processing [Signals](/docs/concepts/signals) and responding to [Queries](/docs/concepts/queries).